TUM-Dev/VMP/README.md

-# TUMmp: TUM Media Processor
+# VMP
-TUMmp is an open-source project that aims to reimplement the functionality of media streaming processors in software, using the GStreamer Multimedia Framework.
+VMP is an open-source project that aims to reimplement the functionality of media streaming processors in software, using the GStreamer Multimedia Framework.